 The BioPals Program was recently created to increase connectedness among biology graduate students by matching incoming first-years with more senior graduate students (“Pals”).
 First-years and their Pals will meet at least once a month, and have the opportunity to meet others who are a part of the program during larger events.

 For first-year students, BioPals is intended to expand your peer network.
 For older graduate students, it is an opportunity to welcome new students to the department and serve in a mentoring role.
-The BioPals project is entirely organized and run by graduate students, with the enthusiastic endorsement of the graduate committee.
+The BioPals Program is entirely organized and run by graduate students, with the enthusiastic endorsement of the graduate committee.

 What will be expected of me if I participate in BioPals?

 Will I have the same Pal the entire time?

 What is the timeline?

 Do I have to participate the entire year?

 Is BioPals a peer support system?